Experience The Hill

 The 2017 Griffin Hill Pinot Noir follows the footsteps of the very successful prior vintages with a picking timed to show full varietal ripeness and enough acid to be a great pairing for cheeses, fish, poultry and vegetarian dishes.
 Even at its young age, it's showing a lot of aroma, complexity, notes of cherry and marzipan, ruby color, excellent balance and silky tannins.
 You can drink now, but buy some to lay it down for a few years (or more-our Pinots age really well). $40/bottle.

 Sourced from Ormsby Trail, a very well-placed vineyard down south of us at 2600', this Cabernet has such a great balance of mild acid and easy tannins .
 It will entice you to drink it now.
 But make sure you lay some down to enjoy in the next 2-9 years, as it will really impress later.
 Deep color, wet stone, cherry and plum aroma and dark red fruit, verging on candied cherry after exposure to oxygen, lots of minerality. $38/bottle.

 2018 Griffin Hill Vineyards Estate Chardonnay

 The 2018 growing season was long and mild.
 We allowed the vines to accumulate more canopy for more shade with an eye toward a more citrusy wine.
 We picked at moderately high ripeness and did a cooler fermentation of 65 degrees.
 We aged in neutral oak for 18 months and took it through MLF and stopped the lees stirring at three months.
 Fans of our '17 Chardonnay will find this wine familiar and a bit more delicate due to its cooler fermentation.
-This is a Burgundian style Chardonnay, it has a light straw color, great complexity, balance, with pineapple and green apple notes. $24/bottle.
+This is a Burgundian style Chardonnay, it has a light straw color, great complexity, balance, with lemon, lime, pineapple and green apple notes. $24/bottle.